enthusiasticgeek/rtsp_rpi/README.md

 # rtsp_rpi
-Simple no-frills RTSP for Raspberry Pi (KISS - Keep It Simple Stupid).
+Simple no-frills RTSP server and client example (H.264 encoding/decoding) for Raspberry Pi (KISS - Keep It Simple Stupid).

 **Note:** Tested with both the cameras - Raspberry Pi HQ camera (IMX477) as well as Raspberry Pi Camera (IMX219).
 It uses V4L2SRC driver -> Hence should work with any camera that it supports.
 Ensure that the raspi-config camera settings (MIPI-CSI2 cameras) is turned on.